HydroSysPotsdam/Forester/docs/_sources/test.rst.txt

 Where We Need Help
 ------------------

 There are multiple aspects that need to be tested.
-Of course we hope that you will concider all of them but even covering some is tremendously helpful to us.
-Below we listed what we concider to be important and suggest some questions to ask yourself.
+Of course we hope that you will consider all of them but even covering some is tremendously helpful to us.
+Below we listed what we consider to be important and suggest some questions to ask yourself.

 You don't need to give us feedback on everything that is listed below.
 The questions mainly aim at improving the documentation, finding bugs and improving on the current features.